 Speak with your health care provider if you:

-- Have had a life-threatening reaction to a previous dose of influenza vaccine, or any component of the vaccine.
-People with egg allergies can be safely immunized with the inactivated influenza vaccine.
+- had a life-threatening reaction to a previous dose of influenza vaccine, or any component of the vaccine (people with egg allergies can be safely immunized with the inactivated influenza vaccine);

-- Developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting an influenza vaccine without another cause being identified.
+- developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting any influenza vaccine without another cause being identified.

 Children less than 6 months of age should not get the flu shot because the vaccine is not known to be effective at this age.